Buying Vs. Renting: What Makes The Most Sense For Me?

 Buying a home is a big initial investment.
 First-time home buyers tend to focus so much on the down payment that they don’t realize there are other costs they’ll be required to pay at the closing table.
 While the initial costs will depend on the type of loan you have and your purchase agreement with the seller, there are a few expenses that are typically required when buying a home.

 A down payment is the amount of money you pay upfront when you buy a home.
 It goes toward paying the price of the home.
 The good thing about a down payment is that it reduces the amount you borrow from the lender and contributes to the equity in the home.
 The bigger your down payment, the better.
 While most mortgages require a minimum down payment of 3% of the purchase price, 20% is recommended since it removes the need for and the cost of private mortgage insurance (PMI).
 If you have a conventional loan, a lender may also waive the escrow requirement if you put down 20%, which will lower your monthly payment as well.
-Keep in mind that if that does happen, you’ll still be responsible for paying your property taxes and homeowners insurance.
+Keep in mind that if that does happen, you’ll still be responsible for paying your property taxes based on the home’s assessed value and your homeowners insurance premiums.
 It won’t just be rolled into your monthly payment.

 Another payment that’s due at closing is the one for closing costs.
 These are the fees associated with getting a mortgage and transferring the property from the seller to the buyer.
 Closing costs are typically around 2% – 6% of the purchase price and may include the appraisal and inspection costs, the application fee and the loan origination fee.